Hasnain-MarkCoders/eko_backend/docs/tasks/task_3.md

 - Language is only collected during onboarding
 - Users can't set their preferred language upfront

+### 4. Missing Privacy Policy Agreement
+- No `agreed` field to confirm user has read privacy policy
+- No validation to ensure user has agreed to terms
+- Legal compliance issue for user consent

 ## Implementation Requirements

 ### 1. Enhanced Request Schema